stsiwo/android-concept/README.md

 - __layout_weight in teh LinearLayout__ slow down the speed of measurement.

 - __use Lint__ to search for possible view hierarchy optimizations.

+- use __ConstraintsLayout__ rather than Relative/LinearLayout to avoid nested deep view tree